kasperjo/kasperjo.github.io/_pages/teaching.md

 nav_order: 5
 ---

-I look forward to being a teaching assistant for [EE 364a: Convex Optimization I](https://web.stanford.edu/class/ee364a/) in the fall of 2023.
+I look forward to being a teaching assistant for [EE 364a: Convex Optimization I](https://web.stanford.edu/class/ee364a/) in the spring 2024.